01. reconnecting

 Montréal.
 QC.
 2024 ©Iván Melicoff Abril

-While working on this project often one of the first questions I got was “how come it's a man talking about vulvas?”
-I’ve spoken at length with Valérie about this.
+While working on this project I often got the question “how come it's a man talking about vulvas?”
 Rather than formulate an answer for you, I think that as you seep through these pages you'll come to understand how this came to be.

 Montréal.
 QC.
 2024 ©Iván Melicoff Abril